Starnodes2024/ComfyUI_StarNodes/web/docs/QwenImageStartSettings.md

 - Leave negative prompt empty for unconditional generation
 - Use batch size > 1 for generating variations efficiently
 - Connect string outputs to save nodes for metadata preservation
+- Use `model_override` input when you need to apply LoRAs or other model modifications before this node
+- `model_override` is useful for complex workflows where models are pre-processed by other nodes